hearrye/clerydata/README.md

 order by instnm, year;
 ```

+For that you can see the output in `summary.txt`.
 Note that I am filtering by on_or_off_campus = 'Total on or off campus', because that is the sum of both 'On-campus' and 'Off-campus'.
 If we didn't do this, all the numbers would be counted twice.
 If you wanted the numbers for only Georgia Tech:

 ```